-The sum of eligibility points of the additional lots included across all of the exit bids made by a bidder in a given round cannot exceed the bidder's reduction in activity relative to the preceding round.
-As a result, if a bidder switches activity across lot categories, then it may not be possible for athe bidder to make an exit bid for all the lots it dropped in onea category for which it has reduced its demand.
+The sum of eligibility points of the additional lots included across all of the exit bids made in a given round cannot exceed the bidder's reduction in activity relative to the preceding round.
+As a result, if a bidder switches activity across lot categories, then it may not be possible for a bidder to make an exit bid for all the lots it dropped in one category for which it has reduced its demand.
 The example below illustrates this.